Steve Gutow: Career

 Gutow was also the founding executive director of the National Jewish Democratic Council (NJDC).
 Begun in 1990, NJDC served as the national voice of Jewish Democrats for three decades.
 Under his leadership, the organization formed chapters in more than two dozen communities around America.

-An analysis of the 1992 presidential vote shows that despite Jews having made up only 2.4% of the U.S. population then and but 4% of the vote that year, Jewish Democrats nonetheless theoretically provided the winning margin for Bill Clinton over incumbent Pres.
-George H.W.
+An analysis of the 1992 presidential vote shows that despite Jews having made up only 2.4% of the U.S. population then and but 4% of the vote that year, Jewish Democrats nonetheless theoretically provided the winning margin for Bill Clinton over incumbent President George H.W.
 Bush in the key states of Georgia and New Jersey.

 Gutlow then served as the chair and chief professional officer of the Texas Democratic Party coordinated campaign in 1995-1996, as well as the leader of the 21st Century Democrats during that same period.

-In August 2005, Rabbi Gutow was named Executive Director of the Jewish Council for Public Affairs (JCPA), the national coordinating and advisory body for the 14 national and 125 local agencies comprising the field of Jewish community relations.
-He became the organization's President and CEO in 2009, serving through the end of 2015.
+In August 2005, Rabbi Gutow was named executive director of the Jewish Council for Public Affairs (JCPA), the national coordinating and advisory body for the 14 national and 125 local agencies comprising the field of Jewish community relations.
+He became the organization's president and CEO in 2009, serving through the end of 2015.

 Under Rabbi Gutow's leadership, the JCPA was a stalwart advocate for a strong U.S.-Israel relationship with a focus on preventing Iran from acquiring nuclear weapons, an action that brought him to numerous small communal White House meetings with the president.
 During his tenure, the JCPA grew from an email list of 6,000 names to its current list of more than 100,000 names.

 In 2009, Rabbi Gutow oversaw the formation of The Israel Action Network, a project in partnership with The Jewish Federations of North America to organize Jewish communities to combat efforts to delegitimize or isolate Israel.

 Also in 2009, Gutow announced the expansion of the Coalition on the Environment and Jewish Life (COEJL) — a project of JCPA — and the launch of the Jewish Energy Covenant Campaign, under COEJL's aegis.
 This campaign sought to increase the involvement of the American Jewish community in the nation’s climate change and energy debates.